Course overview

 How you learn

 The course follows a three-year structure.
-The taught phase involves two modules during the first year, and the subsequent two years entail an independent study phase guided by a supervisor, where students work on their thesis.
+The taught phase includes two modules delivered during the first year, and the subsequent two years is an independent study phase guided by a supervisor, where you work on your thesis.

 The taught modules address the conceptual and methodological principles of identifying, proposing and conducting sustainable, transformational organisational change through action research.
 Interactive workshops involving discussions, and individual and group reflection provide opportunities for feedback to refine and enhance work before presenting business transformation and action research proposals.

-Students are also provided with a framework to engage in action research that promotes transformational change in an organisational setting during the Action Research Advanced Independent Study module.
-This module can be studied at a distance, with supervisions conducted virtually.
-This provides an opportunity for international students who wish to do their research in their home countries to move back home after the taught component of the course.
-Likewise, home students who wish to do their research component at a distance are also given the opportunity to do so.
+You are also provided with a framework to engage in action research that promotes transformational change in an organisational setting during the Action Research Advanced Independent Study module.
+This module can be studied at a distance, with virtual supervisions.
+International students who wish to do their research in their home country, can move back home after the taught component of the course.
+Home students can also do their research component at a distance.

 How you are assessed